Space Jam: Sequel

 A sequel to Space Jam was planned as early as 1996.
 As development began, Space Jam 2 was going to involve a new basketball competition with Michael Jordan and the Looney Tunes against a new alien villain named Berserk-O!.
 Artist Bob Camp was tasked with designing Berserk-O! and his two henchmen.
 Joe Pytka would have returned to direct while Cervone and his creative partner Spike Brandt signed on to direct the animation sequences.
-However, Jordan did not agree to star in a sequel, and Warner Bros. eventually cancelled plans for Space Jam 2.
+However, Jordan did not agree to star in a sequel, and Warner Bros. eventually canceled plans for Space Jam 2.

-Several potential sequels, including Spy Jam with Jackie Chan that would end up becoming the basis for Looney Tunes: Back in Action, Race Jam with Jeff Gordon, Golf Jam with Tiger Woods, and Skate Jam with Tony Hawk were all discussed but never came to be.
+Several potential sequels, including Spy Jam with Jackie Chan—that would end up becoming the basis for Looney Tunes: Back in Action, Race Jam with Jeff Gordon, Golf Jam with Tiger Woods, and Skate Jam with Tony Hawk were all discussed, but never came to be.

 In February 2014, Warner Bros. officially announced development of a sequel that would star LeBron James.
 In July 2015, James and his film studio, SpringHill Entertainment, signed a deal with Warner Bros. for television, film and digital content after receiving positive reviews for his role in Trainwreck.
 By 2016, Justin Lin signed onto the project as director, and co-screenwriter with Andrew Dodge and Alfredo Botello.
 By August 2018, Lin left the project, and Terence Nance was hired to direct the film.
 In September 2018, Ryan Coogler was announced as a producer for the film.
 Filming would take place in California and within a 30-mile radius of Los Angeles.
 Prior to production, the film received $21.8 million in tax credits as a result of a new tax incentive program from the state.